 Our first photo stop was at Wild Goose Island.

-The weather on the east side of the park was quite miserable, which happens because of the Continental Divide running through this park and causing different weather systems to occur.
+The weather on the east side of the park where we entered was quite miserable, which happens because of the Continental Divide running through this park and causing different weather systems to occur.
 We were booked into a campsite on the western side of the park and so wanted to stop along the way, taking pictures as we went.